pyauth/python-pkcs11/docs/applied.rst

 * As a complete set of parameters.

 Not all devices support both specifications.
+You can determine what curve parameters your device supports by checking :meth:`pkcs11.Slot.get_mechanism_info` :class:`pkcs11.constants.MechanismFlag`.

-Both specifications are specified using the same `attribute`.
+Both specifications are specified using the same `attribute`:

 .. glossary::